Campus Expansion

 • Field light usage plan

-• Typically, the first 15–30 minutes and final 15 minutes will involve reduced lighting for safe setup/cleanup and maintenance.
+• Typically, first 15-30 minutes and final 15 minutes would be reduced

 • Why field lights?

-• As part of our mission to educate the whole child, sports and athletics are essential.
+• Sports and athletics are an essential part of our mission to educate the whole child.

 • Our athletic field is the largest classroom we use to carry out this mission.